Cultivation theory: Cultivation differential

+Mean world syndrome

+From the cultivation differential study, Gerbner then began to work on what would become the mean world syndrome, which is an adoptive attitude that heavy viewers of television, particularly violence-related content, are more likely than light viewers to believe that the world is more frightening and dangerous than it actually is.
+Gerbner et al. developed an index for mean world syndrome.
+Also, Those with heavy viewing habits become suspicious of other people's motives, and that others cannot be trusted.
+For example, heavy viewers of violent television are much more likely to be afraid of walking alone at night in fear that they will get robbed, mugged, or even killed.
+This results in the heavy viewers to try and protect themselves more than others by having watchdogs, buying new locks, investing in a security camera system, and owning guns.

 Television reality

-Cultivation theory research seems to indicate that heavy viewing can result in this reality, a set of beliefs based on content rather than facts.
+Cultivation theory research seems to indicate that heavy viewing can result in the viewer adopting a set of beliefs based on content rather than facts.
 Generally, the beliefs of heavy viewers about the world are consistent with the repetitive and emphasized images and themes presented on television.
 As such, heavy viewing cultivates a television-shaped world view.

 This false reality or "symbolic world" Gerbner discusses can be seen through the media's portrayal of different demographic groups.
 Main characters in television are often depicted as young, outgoing, and energetic.
 Through the inaccurate portrayal of ethnic groups such as Hispanics, we know that they make up a large portion of the population but are rarely shown as characters.
 Even Middle-Easterners are widely shown as the villains in television.
 Therefore, television trains heavy viewers to look at crime such as gun violence, fist fights, and high-speed car chases as normal while actual crime statistics note that violent crime occurs with less than 1% of the US population.

 Even across diverse demographics, the amount of viewing can make a difference in terms of viewer conceptions of social reality.
-For instance, sex-role stereotypes can be traced to the independent contribution of TV viewing, just as sex, age, class, and education contribute.
 The amount of viewing time is the main element in creating television reality for the audience.
 According to Gerbner's research, the more time spent absorbing the world of television, the more likely people are to report perceptions of social reality that can be traced to television's most persistent representations of life and society.

-Since the 1960s, communication scholars have examined television's contributions to viewers' perceptions of a wide variety of issues.
-However, little effort has been made to investigate the influence of television on perceptions of social reality among adolescents.

 Research supports the concept of television reality arising from heavy viewing.
 According to Wyer and Budesheim, television messages or information (even when they are not necessarily considered truthful) can still be used by viewers to make social judgments.
 Furthermore, the information shown to be invalid may still inform an audience's judgments.